“So live your life that the fear of death can never enter your heart.”

 I am Angela, Mom, mommy, momma, mum.
 I am a mom of 2 boys.
 Andrew and Alec.
 My babies.
 My guys.
 My why.
 I’m also the youngest of 5 and the only girl which makes me my dad’s favorite daughter.
 My mother died in a car accident in Colombia, where we are from, in July of 1971.
 She was 38 years old.
 I was 3 and a half.
 That’s when my life with grief began.
 That’s when I started talking with me, myself and I. Silently yet: Loudly.
 Daily.
 Sanely.
 Insanely and always emotionally.
 My paternal grandmother moved in with us right after our mother died and stayed with us for the rest of her life.
 She even moved with us to the States in 1975 even though she had to leave everything she ever knew behind in Colombia.
 She became our rock.
 She saved my life with her blanket of love and compassion.
 She lived 98 magnificent years on this floating rock and died peacefully in my arms on December 12, 2007.

 Some say, “Hope anchors the soul” and I believe that.
 Hope is beautiful.
 My mother’s name is Esperanza.
-Esperanza is Hope in Spanish.
+Esperanza means Hope in Spanish.
 The truth is: Hope never died.
 Hope lives eternally in the space we feel around us.
-Hope is always with us.
+Hope always wants to be with us.
+We should embrace this and let hope in.

 Follow My Blog